Welcome to The Unpublishable!

-“…yank[s] consumers out of the matrix made by the beauty industry,” says HuffPost
+“Yanking consumers out of the matrix made by the beauty industry.” - HuffPost

-“examines the beauty industry’s tight grasp on consumers and popular culture, from evolving beauty standards to the deft marketing tactics used to sell people more products,” says New York Magazine
+“Examines the beauty industry’s tight grasp on consumers and popular culture, from evolving beauty standards to the deft marketing tactics used to sell people more products.” - New York Magazine

-“covers the beauty industry the way Woodward and Bernstein covered Watergate,” says Val Monroe, longtime beauty director of O, The Oprah Magazine
+“Jessica DeFino covers the beauty industry the way Woodward and Bernstein covered Watergate.” - Val Monroe

-“is a tantalising series of beauty stories … Subscribe for witty, BS-free content,” says Pandora Sykes for UK Sunday Times Style Magazine
+“A tantalising series of beauty stories … Subscribe for witty, BS-free content.” - The Sunday Times

 Hi!
-I’m Jessica DeFino, a freelance reporter who writes for The New York Times, Vogue, Allure, The Cut, and more.
+I’m Jessica DeFino, a freelance beauty journalist for The New York Times, Vogue, WWD, Allure, and more.

-This newsletter is a place for my most “unpublishable” pitches, the stories that beauty publications can’t, won’t, or don’t cover — whether that’s to appease advertisers, preserve brand relationships, or cling to the conventional wisdom, outdated ideals, and misguided marketing lines that keep consumers consuming.
-(Trust me, it all influences what content makes it to the mainstream.)
+This newsletter is a place for my most “unpublishable” pitches: the beauty-critical content that publications can’t, won’t, or don’t cover — whether that’s to appease advertisers, preserve brand relationships, or cling to the conventional wisdom, outdated ideals, and marketing myths that keep consumers consuming.
+Trust me, it all influences what information makes it to the mainstream.

 Expect information that subverts beauty standards, prioritizes people + the planet over products, and looks through the lenses of science + spirituality (although, to paraphrase Carl Sagan, they’re kinda the same thing).